 While it might seem so in hindsight, organic demand’s expectation was not a given at the sale time.
 Users were going through economic uncertainty and were still prioritizing essential spending.
 With organic traffic bounce back unproven, and as industry leaders, the brand had to lead the way to bring back customers in the fashion retail ecosystem.
 Furthermore, the sale was also essential from a business perspective in terms of reducing stock.

-- With the pandemic perceivably receding and businesses returning to a semblance of normalcy, how has the communication strategy particularly for e-commerce brand?
+- With the pandemic perceivably receding and businesses returning to a semblance of normalcy, how has the communication strategy particularly for e-commerce brands?
 Is it still about being helping the user deal with the crisis, or is it more sale-focused?

 While the broader focus will still be on helping users, the way it’ll be communicated will differ.
-The brands will now focus on helping the users through their offering.
+The brands will now focus on helping the users through their offerings.
 For instance, an online fashion marketplace like Myntra will communicate how it can help users refresh their everyday wardrobe, adding a dash of color to their life.
 The change in communication is backed by user behavior research done to understand usage, attitudes, current sentiments, barriers, better performing categories.
 Further deep dive into the revenue metrics revealed categories predicted to perform better and products likely to be purchased most.
 Based on this data analysis, the businesses now know what kind of messaging the consumer is more receptive to and which categories (products) they’re most likely to buy, thus building the new communication strategy.

 - Is there any instance of product change boosting app engagement as far as an e-commerce marketplace is concerned?